mfumagalli/ngsTools/README.md

 #ngsTools

-NGS (Next-Generation Sequencing) technologies have revolutionized population genetic research by enabling unparalleled data collection from the genomes or subsets of genomes from many individuals.
-Current technologies produce short fragments of sequenced DNA called _reads_ that are either de novo assembled or mapped to a pre-existing reference genome.
+NGS (Next-Generation Sequencing) technologies have revolutionised population genetic research by enabling unparalleled data collection from the genomes or subsets of genomes from many individuals.
+Current technologies produce short fragments of sequenced DNA called _reads_ that are either _de novo_ assembled or mapped to a pre-existing reference genome.
 This leads to chromosomal positions being sequenced a variable number of times across the genome, usually referred to as the sequencing depth.
 Individual genotypes are then inferred from the proportion of nucleotide bases covering each site after the reads have been aligned.

 Low sequencing depth, along with high error rates stemming from base calling and mapping errors, cause SNP (Single Nucleotide Polymorphism) and genotype calling from NGS data to be associated with considerable statistical uncertainty.
 Recently, probabilistic models, which take these errors into account, have been proposed to accurately assign genotypes and estimate allele frequencies (e.g. [Nielsen et al., 2012](http://www.ncbi.nlm.nih.gov/pubmed/22911679); for a review [Nielsen et al., 2011](http://www.ncbi.nlm.nih.gov/pubmed/21587300)).